practical-artificial-intelligence-841/website/content/slides/week5/week5.md

 - Variables: states, represented by nodes
 - Values: 3 colors (reg, green, blue)
 - Constraints: binary (between two variables), not equal

+## Constraint Programming (CP)
+- Models problems in terms of *constraints*
+- Finds *feasible* solutions from a very large set of *candidate* solutions
+    - Feasible solution satisfies all the constraints
+    - Candidate solution is partially feasible and **may** satisfy all the constraints.
+- A CP problem is a Constraint Satisfaction Problem (CSP)
+- CP solutions contain the explanation of the solution. **Why?**

+## Google OR Tools Library
+- Derives its name for **Operations Research (OR)**
+    - Discipline that uses math and stats to produce decisions that improve performance, subject to various constraints
+        - minimize cost, OR
+        - maximize efficiency
+- Is used to solves CP problems
+- Has TWO CP solvers
+    - [CP-SAT](https://developers.google.com/optimization/cp/cp_solver) in `cp_model` module in `ortools.sat` package
+    - [Original CP](https://developers.google.com/optimization/cp/original_cp_solver) in `pywrapcp`in `ortools.constraint_solver`

+## CP-SAT vs CP
+- CP-SAT is more efficent than CP
+    - Navigates efficiently a large search space
+    - Solves problems for which we don't have efficient algorithms (that have polynomial time efficiency)
+    - Brute-force approaches (trying out ALL value assignment to ALL variables) would take too long to prove usable
+- CP-SAT is effective for real-world problems: logistics, routing, scheduling
+    - Not so much for pseudo-randomly generated problems or  or cryptographic problems